Skip to Content

 Once the primer is dry, you can repeat the brush painting with your paint.
 We used Sherwin Williams Urethane Enamel in High Reflective White.

 After the first coat of paint with the brush, the next two were done mainly using the small foam roller.
-This allowed for more even coverage.
-Just make sure that your grout is completely painted to your liking as working.
+This allows for more even coverage.
+Make sure your grout is completely painted to your liking as you work.

 Step 10: Allow Each Layer Of Paint To Dry